CTSteven/StockLiteBoard/README.md

-## Simple Value Investing Dashboard, using python
+## Stock Investment Dashboard, using python
+---

 ### Go to [ demo site ](https://stock-dashboard-c2s6b2cyea-de.a.run.app)

-This application , referring to [Vincent Tatan's blog and project at GitHub ](https://towardsdatascience.com/value-investing-dashboard-with-python-beautiful-soup-and-dash-python-43002f6a97ca) , collect company's stock price history , financial summary information from professional financial website ( MarketWatch) and yahoo ( pandas' datareader) to do simple rule-based analysis then infer reasonable share price to give suggestion on sell or buy decision .

-Value investment and technical analysis are two mainstream in stock market.
-To increase probability of winning , investors now should know more than that in this rapid change era .
-Maybe choose good funds to buy is better idea for general investors.
-Even professional fund managers face big challenge to fast collecting and interpreting information for making good trading decision and quick enough before market change to another condition .
-Information system could help practitioners do their job easier.

-This application show how Python parsing web page and organize information with friendly tabular and chart web page offering a easy to use investment tool.
-I have learned a lot through reading codes , developing new function and refactoring part of UI and code to another style .
-Thanks Vincent share his idea and project.

-Following are some changes I make from that project :
-- Change UI layout and apply Bootstrap 4
-- Direct run in Jupyter notebook
-- Change share price graph to K chart , add SMA , MACD , RSI
-- File name are also changed and do some code refactoring
-- Get data through API from stock market data company is more reliable and efficient than parsing web page from website , but this part left no modification.

-.
-It's fun and very useful to develop investment portfolio management or stock investment tools.
-The book ["The Man Who Solved the Market"](https://www.amazon.com/Man-Who-Solved-Market-Revolution/dp/073521798X)  tell the story about how the company , initial core members are lots of top PHD mathematicians , develop information system to beat financial market .
-The idea of Big Data and AI are already implemented to solve complicate and dynamic changing problem in that era .
-The book doesn't uncover technical detail, it's business secret .
-Many company still begin to use similar investment strategy and tool.
-Since Big Data and AI technology quickly spread to software community and industry.
-When more and more people and company know how to use that technology.
-Such system may soon be from unique superiority become basic ability of industries.

-.
+### Purpose and Idea

+This project is originally for practice purpose , in order to learn how to build web application in Python way after finished some Deep Learning courses with Jupyter Notebook.
+I found Vincent's blog about using python to build investment tool which could analyze and predict stock's reasonable price based on predicted future value.
+I am interest in investment.
+It's a good choice for practice project.

+After first version is finished by reference to Vincent's project ( You can go to [Vincent Tatan's blog and GitHub project ](https://towardsdatascience.com/value-investing-dashboard-with-python-beautiful-soup-and-dash-python-43002f6a97ca) to get more information  ) ,  I decide to do more practices , change framework , redesign page content, and make this application appear a new style.
+You can go to [ demo site ](https://stock-dashboard-c2s6b2cyea-de.a.run.app) and have a look.

+This application implement simple model to predict expected stock price.
+For example, annual growth of EPS is calculated by average 1st and 5th yeas' EPS.
+It's unreliable assumption.
+In demo site, you'll find most price prediction are different from real market behavior.
+This model alone is not enough.
+So, don't use this application in real market decision !

+Some experts have developed models to solve financial market challenges, like the true story in this book ["The Man Who Solved the Market"](https://www.amazon.com/Man-Who-Solved-Market-Revolution/dp/073521798X) , but no tech detail are covered in that book just some terms and little hints .
+Hope there are more direct resources to learn how to build such system.

+Now, this application can show stock K chart, MACD, RSI ... , critical financial indicators, link to Yahoo financial , MarketWath web site, let you self study more information about the stock which you would like to invest in.

+---
 ## Warning : ##
 This application has not been rigorously tested and its domain rules are very simple which are hard to cover the complexity of real stock market.
-There may be also wrong information introduced by some not found bugs.
+There may be also incorrect data introduced by some not found bugs or data sources .
-## <span style='color:#a00000'>This application is not mature enough and risky to be your decision tool in real stock market !</span>
+### <span style='color:#a00000'>This application is not mature enough and risky to be your decision tool in real stock market !</span>

 -------